 - Storage containers and freezer wraps should be moisture free and also air tight to maintain the quality of the food to be frozen e.g. by preventing oxidative damage or microbial contamination during the process of freezing and thawing foods

-- Generally frozen foods retain an improved colour/ other characteristics the quicker they are frozen.
+- Generally, frozen foods retain an improved colour and other characteristics the quicker they are frozen.
 A rapid freezing process also helps to protect foods from freezer burn by minimising the size of any ice crystals forming in foods which causes less cellular damage to the food.

 - Don’t freeze foods beyond a recommended use by date.
 This will vary between foods.
 But most frozen foods start to deteriorate after 6-12 months, to avoid this make sure you label and date all packaging

 Why would you choose this course?